Constance Lake First Nation: History

-Between 1925 and 1940, many families from English River, Fort Albany, and Moose Factory re-located to Pagwa, near the present-day Constance Lake First Nation, to follow employment opportunities.
-Pagwa, named for the Pagwachuan River, one of the largest rivers in Northern Ontario, was valued by First Nations and the North-West fur traders, as an access, along with the Albany River, to James Bay and Hudson Bay.
+Between 1925 and 1940, many families from English River, Fort Albany, and Moose Factory re-located to Pagwa River to follow employment opportunities.
+Pagwa, named for the Pagwachuan River, one of the largest rivers in Northern Ontario, was valued by First Nations and the North-West fur traders, as an access route, along with the Albany River, to James Bay and Hudson Bay.
 Pagwachuan is a Cree word meaning shallow river.
 Pagwa, a railway divisional point, had a fur trading post, as it was at a major junction of the railway and the Pagwachuan River.
 Packet steamers ran between Pagwa and James Bay to serve the Revillon Freres trading post and community early in the 1900s.
-In the 1930s an airfield was built in Pagwa by the Department of National Defence By May 1940 the majority of the English River First Nation resided at Pagwa as the English River reserve was "uninhabitable", according to Reverend Clarke who had requesting funding for a new school at Pagwa.
+In the 1930s an airfield was built in Pagwa by the Department of National Defence By May 1940, the majority of the English River First Nation resided at Pagwa River as the English River reserve was "uninhabitable", according to Reverend Clarke who had requesting funding for a new school at Pagwa.
 In 1943 the Department of Indian Affairs began to consider the creation of a new Band for those living at Pagwa.

 Inspector Arneil chose Calstock, near Constance Bay, as the most suitable location.
 On 21 September 1944 the government purchased land for an Indian reserve for the use and benefits of the Constance Bay First Nation, previously known as the Calstock Reserve.
 Arneil recommended that the Constance Lake First Nation include members of Albany and Moose Factory (Attawapiskat) Bands who also resided at Pagwa.
 In the 1940s, Constance Lake First Nation "absorbed essentially the whole of the English River Band and also members of the Albany and Moose Factory Bands who lived nearby."